 Jenny Huangfu Day

-- Qing Travellers to the Far West: Diplomacy and the Information Order in Late Imperial
+- Qing Travelers to the Far West: Diplomacy and the Information Order in Late Imperial China.
+Cambridge, UK: Cambridge University Press, 2018.

 - “From Fire-Wheel Boats to Cities on the Sea: Changing Perceptions of the Steamships in the Late Qing, 1830s-1900s,” Australasian Journal of Victorian Studies, vol. 21, no. 1 (2015): 50-63.